adudu21isme/studioanonymizer/README.md

 # Used for partially anonymizing roblox studio without usage of client settings

+## ❗Use default.bat for normal use, internal.bat for roblox studio internal

 ## ⚠️This script will log you out of the roblox client

 ### This doesn't delete plugin folders (folders with only userids) located at